EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 [![4](https://i9.ytimg.com/vi_webp/I09AXpobvtk/mqdefault.webp?sqp=CMikoJcG&rs=AOn4CLD9A9WSP-e-L827lpF0NHGtNS_T_A)](https://www.youtube.com/watch?v=I09AXpobvtk)

-One thing that can be noticed in the clips is clicking when the audio cuts out and back in.
+One thing that can be noticed in the clips is clipping when the audio cuts out and back in.
 I suspect this is a gain issue and noticed after recording.
 This will also be tested further in the future.